builtbykrit/vue-starter/README.md

 - Group route names in a constant (enum-like object) so you don't have to remember them.
 Plus, they'll automatically update when changed.
 - Group page titles in a constant (enum-like object) so that the text can be changed without modifying other code.

+### Authentication

+- This starter template includes tested functionality for managing User and Token data in global state.
+See the `/store` directory for implementation details.

+### Notifications

+- This starter template includes tested functionality for managing Notification data in global state.
+See `/modules/notification` and the `/store` directory for implementation details.

 ### Logging

 - The logging service ([Sentry](https://sentry.io)) is abstracted for portability.